-I soon learned that tead singer Natalie Merchant was the heart and soul of the group.
-Her distinct voice and enunciation (“I draw a jackal-headed womahn een the sahnd”) made you wonder what country she was from (Jamestown, NY, by the way).
-Her lyrics – like the above example – were sometimes enigmatic, but others are almost too blunt:
+I soon learned that lead singer Natalie Merchant was the heart and soul of the group.
+Her distinct voice and enunciation (“I draw a jackal-headed womahn een the sahnd”) made you wonder what country she was from (Jamestown, N.Y., by the way).
+Her lyrics — like the above example — were sometimes enigmatic, but others are almost too blunt:

 But no matter what Natalie Merchant sang, it always came out beautiful on this record.
-The lyrics sheet read like a novel:
+The lyrics sheet read like a letter to a lover:

 “I wanted to be there by May at the latest time.
 Isn’t that the plan we had or have you changed your mind?
 I haven’t read a word from you since Phoenix or Tucson.
 April is over; will you tell me how long before I can be there?” (from “The Painted Desert”)

 But when Merchant sang the prose, phrasing in her unique way, it became poetry.
 Such lyrics were so earnest and direct, but appearing at the end of the song, it became heartfelt and achingly real.

 Natalie kept singing, every song adding to the mystique that this album now holds.
 Only a few tracks were below par: “My Sister Rose” sounded like a polka, which is okay if you like polkas, but it seemed a bit out of place on this record.

 The standout track was “Hey Jack Kerouac,” a tribute to the beatnik writer that had a timeless melody.
 With guitarist Robert Buck (no relation to R.E.M.’s Peter Buck) clanging the accompaniment, you could sense that Merchant was smiling when she was singing this, and it made the song even more charming.